datatrail-jhu/01_chromebookintro/manuscript/02_chromeos.md

 As an example we will install the _Pocket_ Chrome extension. _Pocket_ is an extension that lets you save a particular website or essay for reading when your Chromebook is offline.
 So if you know you will need to read a document you can save it to _Pocket_ before you are traveling somewhere where you will not have internet access and then retrieve and read it even when you are offline.
 You can open the Chrome Web Store just as we did previously and search for Pocket under the _Extensions_ window.

-Once you have found the extension you want, you can click on the extension and it will open a page where you can click _Add to Chrome_ if you do that and click add the extension will be added.
+Once you have found the extension you want, you can click on the extension and it will open a page where you can click on _Add to Chrome_ if you do that and click add the extension will be added.

 ![Click Add to Chrome to add the Pocket extension.](images/01_chromeos/01_chromebookintro_chromeos-19.png)